Markellas/GPTWeather/README.md

 Written using JavaScript, HTML and CSS.
 Weather info is provided by OpenWeather.

 ## ⚠️  The app is under development!
-Now it's only the source code.
-The app will be ready soon!
+Keep that in mind!